hallatore/stable-diffusion-webui-chatgpt-utilities/README.md

 > prompt: ToreLervik-v1 as an assassin, Thin, supple black leather armor with an attached hood to conceal ToreLervik-v1's face, and forearm-length gloves equipped with hidden daggers.
 His boots are fitted with grappling hooks which allow him to scale walls with ease., The night is moonless and the only sound is the distant chirping of crickets.
 In the shadows, ToreLervik-v1 moves like a wraith, silent and deadly, stalking his prey through the abandoned city streets.

 > chatgpt: Do not change the word ToreLervik-v1.
-Take the following prompt "{prompt}" and make 5 variations only containing 10 keywords each containing the most important parts of the prompt.
+Take the following prompt {prompt} and make 5 variations only containing 10 keywords each containing the most important parts of the prompt.

 parsed response: